-Google announce that it will be updating it’s search results to feature mobile-friendly content to mobile users and penalizing non-responsive websites starting on April 21st, 2015!
+Google announced that it will be updating it’s search results to feature mobile-friendly content to mobile users and penalizing non-responsive websites!
 Read the full announcement here.
-That means if your website is not upgraded to a responsive or mobile-friendly format by April 21st, you will begin to drop in the search results.
+That means if your website is not upgraded to a responsive or mobile-friendly format, you will begin to drop in the search results.

 This year the number of Google searches from mobile devices will exceed the number of desktop searches for the first time in history, and Google is preparing for that landmark event.
 You should too!